minuk-dev/minuk-dev.github.io/_wiki/lectures/network_design_and_application.md

  * Transport : TCP/UDP Header(src port number, dst port number and other info) + TCP or UDP payload = TCP or UDP segment
  * Network : IP Header(IP src address, IP dst address and other info) + IP payload = IP datagram
  * Link : Link Header(link src address, link dst address and other info) + Link payload = Link frame

+#### End-to-end principle
+ * End-to-end arguments in system design
+ * The End-to-end argument:
+   * The function in question can completely and correctly be implemented only with the knowledge and help of the application standing at the end points of the communication system.
+Therefore, providing that questioned function as a featrue of the communication system itself is not possible (sometimes an incomplete version may be useful as a performance enhancement)

 ## Chapter 2.
 Application Layer
 ### Chapter 2.1 Principles of network applications